Jmwofford/babyDiv_WDI-curriculum/instructor_notes/css/intro-to-css.md

 ### Separation of Concerns

 The other big advantage of the external stylesheet approach is that it preserves your Separation of Concerns.
 It is possible to style web pages using HTML alone.
-We did this in the early 2000s using mostly images and table borders.
+We did this in the 90s/early 2000s using mostly images and table borders.
 CSS allows us to separate the styles of our website/app from the content and behavior:

 - HTML
   - Content